 Empty nose syndrome is characterized by a nose that feels “stuffed” or “blocked” despite having nasal passages that are wide open.
 Take note that time and increased dryness of the nasal passages can worsen this sensation and the other accompanying symptoms.

 The usual signs of empty nose syndrome include:

-- Difficulty breathing via the nose
+- At first, difficulty breathing via the nose occurs

 - Recurrent feeling of drowning

 - Need to gasp for air or breathlessness

 - Nasal dryness and crusting

 - Reduced airflow